andrey123h/Slack-Grocery-Bot/README.md

    - Defaults controller manages admin interactions for editing the default items list via Block Kit.

 ### Signature Verification:
-  - A reusable middleware (filter) uses Slack’s signing secret to verify each HTTP request is genuinely from Slack before any business logic runs.
+  - A reusable middleware uses Slack’s signing secret to verify each HTTP request is genuinely from Slack before any business logic runs.

 ### Storing:
   - An interface (currently backed by an in-memory implementation) records messages and reactions.